Skip to content

 The Yamaha RX5 main-board.
 To the right are the components that I removed; a M58990P and two M5218L dual op-amps.

-All in all, my Yamaha RX5 repair took about three hours.
-While I was at it, I also changed the battery.
+While I was at it, I also changed the battery and replaced the cheep processor socket with a proper turned pin type.
 After putting everything back together, reinitialising the unit and restoring factory data, I switched it on and YES, life and....
 SOUND!

 Mitsubishi M5218LYes, of course ICs fail.
-That's a big reason that I do what I do!
+That's a big reason why I do what I do!
 While accepting the ADC going down and even a couple of logic gates, I have to admit to being quite surprised at the failure of the two M5218Ls.
 Remember that these were technically out of my first RX5.
 These humble single-in-line dual op-amps are used extensively in equipment manufactured during this period and are amazingly reliable, with a pretty good specification for the time.
 In fact, I can't remember the last time I had to change one of these, let alone two in the same machine.

-Being ex-Roland, you wouldn't be blamed for thinking that I should almost have a natural affinity towards machines like those in the TR range and even the R-8 but I have to confess that the solid, punchy feel of the Yamaha RX5, was more my cup of tea than the rather traditional, rounded, perhaps even 'jazzy' sounds associated with Roland, at the time.
+Being ex-Roland, you wouldn't be blamed for thinking that I should almost have a natural affinity towards machines like the TR range and even the R-8 but I have to confess that the solid, punchy feel of the Yamaha RX5, was more my cup of tea than the rather traditional, rounded, perhaps even 'jazzy' sounds associated with Roland, at the time.

 Yes, I know the RX5 is only 12-bit at 25kHz but just put the specs away for a moment and LISTEN! 😀